 Manipulating creep aggro is another important laning technique.
 You attack an enemy hero on the other side of the creep wave so that enemy creeps aggro you instead of your allied creeps, which helps control the lane so that enemy creeps move closer to your side, near a tower, or letting melee heroes get a cleaner hit on them.
 Conversely, using your hero or summoned units to block incoming creeps so the creeps meet closer to your tower, allowing you to farm more easily and safely.

-Orbwalking, which is usable by heroes with autoattack enhancing skills by manually casting the skill and not toggling on auto-cast, allows users to harass enemy heroes with basically your autoattack without drawing creep aggro, whereas a regular autoattack does, making it useful for lane control.
+Orbwalking, which is usable by heroes with autoattack enhancing skills by manually casting the skill and not toggling on auto-cast, allows users to harass enemy heroes with your autoattack without drawing creep aggro.
 In DotA, you can move in between these skill uses, allowing you to chase more effectively while attacking.

 Creep stacking — abusing the fact that jungle monster respawns are not triggered by them being dead, but by the absence of units in a certain area around their spawn point.
 Because of this, luring a jungle monster so far away from its spawn point that another one spawns in its place, then letting it walk back will duplicate the monster.
 Repeat to create a large pile of identical monsters which you can proceed to farm very quickly with area effect spells.
 An extremely important technique to increase gold flow, it was nerfed in a few ways in HoN, such as reducing creep aggro time to make stacking multiple camps less viable and adding a hard limit of maximum stacked camps to 3.